boazbk/tcs/lec_00_1_math_background.md

 All of the above was a discussion of how we _discover_ the proof, and convince _ourselves_ that the statement is true.
 However, once we do that, we still need to write it down.
-When writing the proof,   we use the benefit of hindsight, and try to streamline what was a messy journey into a linear and easy-to-follow flow of logic that starts with the word __"Proof:"__ and ends with  __"QED"__ or the symbol ∎.^[QED stands for "quod erat demonstrandum", which is "What was to be demonstrated." or  "The very thing it was required to have shown." in Latin.]
+When writing the proof,   we use the benefit of hindsight, and try to streamline what was a messy journey into a linear and easy-to-follow flow of logic that starts with the word __"Proof:"__ and ends with  __"QED"__ or the symbol $\blacksquare$.^[QED stands for "quod erat demonstrandum", which is "What was to be demonstrated." or  "The very thing it was required to have shown." in Latin.]
 All our discussions, examples and digressions can be very insightful, but we keep them outside the space delimited between these two words, where (as described by this [excellent handout](http://web.stanford.edu/class/cs103/handouts/110%20Proofwriting%20Checklist.pdf)) "every sentence must be load bearing".
 Just like we do in programming, we can break the proof into little "subroutines" or "functions" (known as _lemmas_ or _claims_ in math language), which will be smaller statements that help us prove the main result.
 However, it should always be crystal-clear to the reader in what stage we are of the proof.